 Here are the steps on how to do it.

-Next, download the query+ URL report for the same period.
+Next, download the query + URL report for the same period.
 Make sure that it includes clicks and impressions data.

 #2.
 Expand Your Existing Content

-Do you know that it can also help you identify missed opportunities to push content higher in its search visibility?
+Did you know that it can also help you identify missed opportunities to push content higher in its search visibility?

 Let me explain.

-First, assess whether your content matches the right intent for the keyword.
+You need to assess whether your content matches the right intent for the keyword.
 Users use search engines to satisfy a specific desire, after all.
 Some seek information and advice; others want to find a specific website, person, company, brand, and so on.
 Many turn to Google when they need to purchase something.

 When content on a page matches the right search intent, its chances at ranking higher increase exponentially.

 One way to assess the intent is by reviewing top pages currently ranking for the term.
-In doing so however, you have to work off assumptions.
+In doing so, however, you have to work off assumptions.

-Next, discover additional information you could use to enrich your blog posts or landing pages.
+Not only does Content Fusion gather this key information, it also reveals what additional information you could use to enrich your blog posts or landing pages.

-See how easy the above makes it to expand the content?
+These small updates can help your content secure a higher rank position.
 Semantic keywords reveal exactly what to write about.
 The other report tells you what information Google includes in SERPs for the keywords as well.